andreaparisgomez/llm-crystallography-evals/README.md

 - peak position errors
 - doping and shared-site modelling

 Rather than relying on generic benchmarks, this project uses **expert-designed prompts and rubrics** to assess **physical reasoning quality**, not just correctness.

+This project is designed as a **hard-to-game evaluation framework**, probing where an LLM can reason correctly and where it fails in domain-specific scientific tasks.

 ---